-Manipulate the other's environment by using any or all of the face-to-face methods. face methods fail.
+Manipulate the other's environment by using any or all of the face-to-face methods.
+Can succeed when face-to- face methods fail.
 Can be time-consuming; is complex to implement; is very risky, especially if used frequently.
-Change the forces that continuously act on the individual; formal organizational arrangements, informal social arrangements, technology, resources available, statement of organizational goals. and attitudes on a Often requires a considerable power outlay to achieve.
+Change the forces that continuously act on the individual; formal organizational arrangements, informal social arrangements, technology, resources available, statement of organizational goals.
+Has continuous influence, not just a one-shot effect; can have a very powerful impact.
+Often requires a considerable power outlay to achieve.